June 5, 1981

 The U.S. Centers for Disease Control and Prevention (CDC) release revised HIV testing recommendations for healthcare settings, recommending routine HIV screening for all adults, aged 13-64, and yearly screening for those at high risk.

-Study Indicates Medical Circumcision Reduces HIV Risk
+Study Indicates Medical Circumcision Reduces Risk for HIV

 August 6, 2008